Table of Contents

 Wildlife also plays an essential role in maintaining a clean and healthy environment.
-Many microorganisms, bacteria, slime molds, fungi, and earthworms feed on plant and animal wastes and dead creatures, decomposing them and releasing chemicals back into the soil.
+Many microorganisms, bacteria, slime moulds, fungi, and earthworms feed on plant and animal wastes and dead creatures, decomposing them and releasing chemicals into the soil.

 As a result, the soil's nutritional loss is replaced.
-Birds such as eagles and vultures operate as scavengers, removing animal carcasses and dead bodies and therefore helping to keep the environment clean.
+Birds such as eagles and vultures operate as scavengers, removing animal carcasses and dead bodies and helping keep the environment clean.

 Scientists and researchers are working hard to preserve plants and animals using ‘Gene Banks.'
-These gene banks are a repository for cells and tissues from various wildlife species, and they play a vital role in agriculture and farming.
-Many species are extinct due to the epidemic, climate change, and natural disasters.
+These gene banks are a repository for cells and tissues from various wildlife species and play a vital role in agriculture and farming.
+Many species are extinct due to epidemics, climate change, and natural disasters.

 Wildlife preservation provides more jobs when it comes to economics.
-Extensive conservation and sustainable management project in Honduras, for example, provided over 8,000 employment and increased community income levels by more than 300 percent.
+For example, an extensive conservation and sustainable management project in Honduras provided over 8,000 employment and increased community income by more than 300 percent.

-Conservation and park development, according to Heidi Peltier, a research professor and expert on employment in the US economy, provides far more jobs than oil and gas.
+According to Heidi Peltier, a research professor and expert on employment in the US economy, conservation and park development provides far more jobs than oil and gas.
 Green employment creation leads to a more sustainable and productive economy.

-Plants and animals have life events that seem to happen every year, like clockwork.
+Plants and animals have life events that seem to happen yearly, like clockwork.
 Birds may migrate, mammals can hibernate, flowers can bloom, and leaves can change colour.
 Phenology is the study of how the biological world timed these natural events.

 Threats To The World's Wildlife

 After drugs, guns, and human trafficking, the illegal wildlife trade is the world's fourth-largest criminal sector.
-It generates over $US20 billion every year and is one of the most severe threats to some of its most iconic species, such as rhinos and elephants.
+It generates over $US20 billion annually and is one of the most severe threats to some of its most iconic species, such as rhinos and elephants.